slowernews/slowernews/rationales/index.md

 - I strongly believe that armed conflicts between nations are anachronic and stepping into one is - always - the wrong choice.
 Maybe because of that, understanding the reason why Russia invaded Ukraine is not easy.
 This article from 2014 is the best explanation I've found.

-If you are really [into war minutiae](https://www.understandingwar.org).
-You can also wait for the videogame..
+If you are really into war minutiae [look here](https://www.understandingwar.org).
+You can also wait for the videogames..

 ### Supercomputer can now run on light